 For MySQL 5.5/5.6 instance, you can select its data replication mode based on your business characteristics to improve the availability of the RDS instance.
 This document introduces how to change the data replication mode.

-MySQL 5.5/5.6 instance supports three replication modes: sync, semi-sync and async.
+MySQL 5.5/5.6 instances support three replication modes: sync, semi-sync and async.
 You can select an appropriate replication mode as your business needs.
-The differences and features of the two replication modes are shown as follows.
+The differences and features of the replication modes are described as follows.

-When the updates initiated by application are all executed in the master node, the log is synchronously transferred to all the slave nodes.
-The transaction completes the commit only when most nodes (including the master node) in the cluster receive and store the log.
+- When the updates initiated by applications are all executed at the master node, logs are synchronously transferred to all the slave nodes.
+The transaction completes the commit only when most nodes (including the master node) in the cluster have received and stored the logs.

-Only the instance that has three or more nodes supports the strong synchronous replication.
-In the strong synchronous replication, no matter what happens, the replication mode cannot degrade into the asynchronous replication mode.
+- Only instances that have three or more nodes support strong synchronous replication.
+No matter what happens, the strong synchronous replication mode cannot be degraded to the asynchronous replication mode.

 - Semi-sync mode: Normally data is replicated in the sync mode.
 But if an exception occurs when the master node replicates data to the slave node, the data synchronization logic changes to the following:

-When the slave node is unavailable or any network exception occurs between the master and slave nodes, the master node suspends response to the application until the replication mode times out and degrades to async mode.
+- When the slave node is unavailable or any network exception occurs between the master and slave nodes, the master node suspends response to applications until the replication mode times out and degrades to the async mode.

-When data replication between the two nodes resumes normally (the Slave node or network connection is recovered), async mode is changed to sync mode.
+- When data replication between the two nodes resumes normally (the slave node or network connection is recovered), async mode is changed to sync mode.
 The time period required for restoration to the sync mode depends on the implementation mode of the semi-sync mode.
 ApsaraDB for MySQL 5.5 differs from ApsaraDB for MySQL 5.6 in this regard.